-Bitmap Index Scan:And this right here, is the bummer.
-Bitmap Index Scans are accompanies by Bitmap Heap Scans on top.
+Bitmap Index Scan:And this right here is the bummer.
+Bitmap Index Scans are accompanied by Bitmap Heap Scans on top.
 These scans occur mostly happen when one tries to retrieve multiple rows but not all, based on multiple multiple logical conditions in the where clause.

 It basically creates a bitmap out of the pages of the table, based on the condition provided (hence the Bitmap Heap Scan on top).
 The query can be sped up by creating a composite index A.K.A multicolumn index; which changes this scan to an Index Scan.